 (Above) Unrebuilt 'Royal Scot' class No 46156 The South Wales Borderer (piloted by 'Black 5' No 45120) awaits departure from Huddersfield with a Newcastle-Liverpool train on 12th April 1952.

 (Above-Inset-Below) Royal Scot class survivor!
 An interesting shot of newly-built 'Royal Scot' class No 6115 in its original LMSR form with parallel boiler.
 Constructed in 1927 by the North British Locomotive Company in Glasgow, No 6115 was later named Scots Guardsman.
 A Longsight engine for most of its life No 6115 was the last of the class to be rebuilt with a new tapered type 2A boiler by the LMSR in 1947; it also became the first to be fitted with the distinctive curved smoke deflectors.
 With nationalisation still a year away the rebuilt loco was painted in the LMSR's post-war black livery and lined out with maroon and straw yellow.
 After nationalisation in 1948, 46115 was the last member of the class to survive in BR service and following withdrawal was subsequently purchased by the West Coast Railway Company and restored to main-line running order in June 2008.
-(Right) John Crompton took this shot of Royal Scot Class 46115 Scots Guardsman at Carlisle Kingmoor shed (12A) in June 1966.
-John is pretty sure that the month and year are correct, but he is somewhat puzzled…the engine was withdrawn in January 1966 yet it appears in remarkably good external condition for a stored engine awaiting a decision on its future.
+(Right) John Crompton took this shot of Royal Scot Class 46115 Scots Guardsman at Carlisle Kingmoor shed (12A) in June 1966…the engine was withdrawn in January 1966 and remains in remarkably good external condition for a stored engine awaiting a decision on its future.
 (Below) Barry Hilton photographed No 46115 Scots Guardsman working the returning 'Fellsman' at Waitby near Kirby Stephen on the northern climb to Ais Gill summit on the 11th August 2010.

 HELP!
 I've recently received an email from Paul Underwood appealing for a photograph of 'Black 5' No 45065.
 Paul writes - 'Hi David, I love looking at your photo collections which bring back many happy memories of my early days on steam locos.
 I worked at Aston MPD 1956 to 1963 and took a few photos with Box Brownie.
 I am compiling a photo scheme of all of the Black 5s based at Aston during that period.
 I am short of one loco and that is 45065.
 Do you have a photo of that loco or know someone who has please?
 Best wishes, Paul...'
 Alas, I haven't...but I'm sure someone can help with Paul's search, his email address is: firstname.lastname@example.org Please note this is not a 'clickable' link via Outlook Express.
 You will have to email manually.
 Many thanks in anticipation.